Skip to Content

 Besides being a cultural center, Munich acts as the gateway to Bavaria.
 This charming region in southern Germany is a fantasy landscape bursting with mountains and castles.

 Bavaria is said to be the most beautiful area of Germany.
-And, I agree.
-Plus, seeing the region covered in snow adds an extra touch of magic making it an unforgettable place to explore.
+And I agree.
+Plus, seeing the region covered in snow adds an extra touch of magic, making it an unforgettable place to explore.
 It truly is a winter wonderland.

 April at The Unending Journey

-27. Riga, Latvia
+40. Riga, Latvia

 Winter in Riga

-Riga is the capital of Latvia, where many historians believe that this is the place where the first Christmas tree was erected back in 1510.
+Riga is the capital of Latvia, and many historians believe that this is the place where the first Christmas tree was erected back in 1510.
 The Baltic states have gained more and more popularity as a holiday destination in the past years.

-However, the best thing to do is to enjoy the Christmas market where you can find great winter food that is popular as winter food such as hot Laima Chocolate and Riga Black Balsam and of course to give ice skating a twirl.
+However, the best thing to do is to enjoy the Christmas market, where you can find great winter food that is popular as winter food such as hot Laima Chocolate and Riga Black Balsam, and of course to give ice skating a twirl.

-Latvians are also a fan of hockey, if you are as well, watch a game and cheer with the locals.
+Latvians are also a fan of hockey; if you are as well, watch a game and cheer with the locals.
 While you can also pamper yourself and check out the Latvian saunas in the city.

 Mary at A Mary Road

-28. Warsaw, Poland
+41. Warsaw, Poland

 Winter in Warsaw

-While it is true that summer in Warsaw is sunny and charming, there is something even more of alluring to visiting during the winter.
+While it is true that summer in Warsaw is sunny and charming, there is something even more alluring to visiting during the winter.
 The Old Town is emptier and, if you are lucky, covered in cinematic snow.

-There are plenty of museums to explore when it is too cold outside, and countless cute cafes to visit as you make your way along the city.
+There are plenty of museums to explore when it is too cold outside and countless cute cafes to visit as you make your way along the city.

 Some of the must-visit attractions include the reconstructed Old Town (the view from the St. Anne’s Church Tower is magical!), the Lazienki Palace and Royal Park, the Wilanow Palace and Gardens, and the Warsaw Uprising Museum – but there’s much more to see and do in Warsaw!